facelessuser/sublime-markdown-popups/docs/usage.md

 ```

 ## Markdown Support
-MdPopups uses [Python Markdown](https://pythonhosted.org/Markdown/) to parse Markdown and transform it into a tooltip.
+MdPopups uses [Python Markdown](https://pythonhosted.org/Markdown/) to parse Markdown and transform it into a tooltip or a phantom (HTML embedded in your file view).
 The Markdown environment supports basic Markdown features, but also includes a number of specialty extensions to enhance the environment.
 To keep the experience standardized for plugin use, tweaking the Markdown settings is not allowed.

 MdPopups enables the following Python Markdown extensions: